 I promise to keep it short.
 One page short.

 One more thing.
 Since 2018 I have led an August Wilson American Century Cycle study group in the OLLI (Osher Lifelong Learning Institute) program at American University.
-This year we are meeting by ZOOM!
+In 2020 we met by ZOOM!
 Ten plays in ten weeks.
 Eleven, give or take.
 Writing plays is my newest passion.
 One down, many more to go.
 My wife, Filomena, keeps me on track through it all.

 Writing poetry is my fun time, my moments of relief from the daily routine.
 I figured out that poetry has three dimensions: it is autobiographic; it is ethnographic, and it is metapoetic.
 That is, poetry reflects, sometimes unintentionally and sometimes unconsciously, the life events of the poet or writer, his immediate environment and state of mind, and, sometimes at a deep level of reflection, just what he or she thinks about poetry itself.
 I confess all three.